grantcolley/react-notes/README.md

 # react-notes

 > [!IMPORTANT]
-> The purpose of this `readme` is simply to consolidate content I found important or useful to me in some way on my journey to learn **React**, and condense them into a single page for my own personal reference.
+> The purpose of this `readme` is simply to consolidate content I find important or useful to me in some way on my journey to learn **React**, and condense them into a single page for my own personal reference.

 ### Table of contents
 * [About React](#about-react)